astropy/astropy/docs/coordinates/index.rst

 Separating these concepts makes it easier to extend the functionality of `~astropy.coordinates`.
-It allows representations, frames, and transformations to be defined or extended separately, while still preserving the high-level capabilities and simplicity of the |skyccord|
+It allows representations, frames, and transformations to be defined or extended separately, while still preserving the high-level capabilities and simplicity of the |skycoord|
 class.